photocyte/ms2_graph/README.md

 # Project Name

-This script takes a .csv file with MS2 matching information from MZMine2 2.22+ (http://mzmine.github.io) MS2 similary module, and converts it into a .graphml file suitable for viewing in Cytoscape (http://www.cytoscape.org).
+This script takes a .csv file with MS2 matching information from MZMine2 2.22+ (http://mzmine.github.io) MS2 similarity module, and converts it into a .graphml file suitable for viewing in Cytoscape (http://www.cytoscape.org).

 ## Dependencies